ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 </Project>
 ```

 If you already have a `Version` tag specified than change this to `VersionPrefix`.
-This will make it possible to add a suffix to the version, making it a prerelease package.
+This will make it possible to add a suffix to the version.
+Making it a prerelease package.

 You might also have the `GeneratePackageOnBuild` property set to true.
 Although it can't hurt.
 It's not necessary.
 You can remove it if you want.

-Now that we've prepared our project go back to the pipeline editor and add the following YAML at the end.
+Now that we've prepared our project, go back to the pipeline editor and add the following YAML at the end.

 ```yaml
     - task: DotNetCoreCLI@2